Community Connections Australia

 Employment Statement- Gender Pay Gap

-At Community Connections Australia we are committed to ensuring our workplace is equitable and inclusive, where every employee is valued, treated with respect, and remunerated fairly.
-Our commitment to promoting and enhancing gender equality within our workplace is shown in our compliance with the Workplace Gender Equality Act 2012 reporting requirements for 2022-23, as confirmed by the Workplace Gender Equality Agency (WGEA).
+At Community Connections Australia we are committed to ensuring our workplace is equitable, inclusive, and respectful, where every employee is valued, and remunerated fairly, irrespective of gender.
+Our compliance with the Workplace Gender Equality Act 2012, as confirmed by the Workplace Gender Equality Agency (WGEA) for the 2023–2024 reporting period, underscores our dedication to promoting and enhancing gender equality.

 Our results are summarised below: